Jewish settlers erect religious school in evacuated West Bank outpost after Israel repeals ban

 Homesh has been at the center of settler efforts to deepen Israel's hold on the northern West Bank.
 Settlers have long maintained a presence in the outpost despite the 2005 act, setting up tents and other structures on the foundations of former homes.
 The military at times demolished those structures, but it largely ignored the settlers existence at the outpost, which was built on private Palestinian land.

 Israel's government has made settlement building one of its top priorities.
 The ruling coalition, led by Prime Minister Benjamin Netanyahu, is made up of ultranationalist settler supporters, including Finance Minister Bezalel Smotrich, who also has some authority over West Bank settlements.
-Israeli Army Radio reported the Homesh religious seminary was built with approval from Smotrich and Israeli Defense Minister Yoav Gallant, but that it skirted the regular building approval process in the West Bank.
+Israeli Army Radio reported the Homesh religious seminary was built with approval from Smotrich and Israeli Defense Minister Yoav Gallant.

 Government members praised the new construction.
 National Security Minister Itamar Ben-Gvir, a key government member and a settler himself, said it was “an exciting historic moment.”

-The military said it operated according to government decisions.
-A spokeswoman for Gallant did not immediately respond to a request for comment.
+The military and a spokeswoman for Gallant did not immediately respond to a request for comment.

 Israel's intentions at Homesh and the other three settlements dismantled in 2005 have drawn repeated rebukes from Washington, which has said it is “deeply troubled” by moves to resettle the area.
 Most of the international community consider Israeli settlements, home to 700,000 people in the West Bank and east Jerusalem, to be illegal and obstacles to peace.